sky-uk/etcd-bootstrap/README.md

   * An AWS Auto Scaling group; or
   * A vSphere server

+The cloud type used is determined by the `-cloud (aws|vmware)` command line argument

 ## aws-etcd container

 etcd2 container that bootstraps in the cloud.
 Run it the same as the etcd container: